nt commit

 Description

-The content to be committed can be specified in several ways:
+The content to be committed can be specified by using nt add

 command (Note: even modified files must be “added”).